Better Process Mapping and Sparse Quadratic Assignment: Rank Reordering Algorithms

-\subparagraph*{Constant Time Distance Oracle.} Storing the complete distance matrix requires $O(n^2)$ space.
+Storing the complete distance matrix requires $O(n^2)$ space.
 However, due to the problem structure it is not necessary to store the complete matrix.
 Instead one can build an interval tree over the PE given describing the hierarchy.
 The distance of two PEs can then be found by finding the lowest common ancestor in the tree.
 Such a query can be answered in constant time by investing~$O(n)$~preprocessing~time~\cite{bender2000lca}.

 We can use a simpler approach that obtains the distance of two PEs by a few, simple division operations.
 More precisely, for a hierarchy $\mathcal{S}=a_1, a_2, ..., a_k$ we initially build an array describing the sizes of the intervals on the different levels of the hierarchy.
-A query then proceeds to scan the implicitly given intervals from top to bottom until the PEs are not on the same subsystem.
-We then return the corresponding distance.
+A query scans the implicitly given intervals from top to bottom until the PEs are not on the same subsystem, and then return the corresponding distance.